kutycoi123/c-pthread-practice/assign2/assign2/assign2_part2/README.txt

 Q3: For this step, what specific data structure(s) need(s) protection?
 Why?
+	- The data structure that needs protection is an char array(buffer).
+	Since buffer is the main shared resource among threads, all threads will be working on buffer to compute the expression
 Q4: What would happen if you had a busy-wait within one of your critical sections?
 What if it is a loop with sched_yield()?
+	- Then that thread would be waiting for other threads to process the expression until it can continue to work.
 Q5: Why is it sometimes necessary to use the non-blocking pthread_mutex_trylock() instead of the blocking pthread_mutex_lock()?
 Think for example of a program that needs to acquire multiple mutexes at the same time.
+	- It's sometimes necessary to use non-blocking pthread_mutex_trylock() since we don't want our thread to be blocked when the mutex is locked by other threads.
+	Let's say we have some threads that are doing multiple jobs on different resources.
+	If one of the resources is locked by other threads, using pthread_mutex_lock() will cause this thread to be locked until that resource is available.
+On the other hand, using pthread_mutex_trylock() will let this thread continue to work on other resources which are not locked by any threads.

 Step 4: Accounting
 ------------------